 A flexible culture is great for morale, trust and job satisfaction - there's no doubt that having one is absolutely worth it.

 But, amongst the hustle and bustle of modern-day working, it's important to keep in mind the huge importance of office location.
-Just because your staff aren't necessarily in the office 5 days a week nowadays, doesn't mean you should give your location less thought.
+Just because your staff aren't necessarily in the office 5 days a week nowadays (especially post-pandemic), it doesn't mean you should give your location less thought.

-Get it wrong and you can kiss goodbye to business productivity and - ultimately - your bottom line.
+Get it wrong and you can say goodbye to business productivity and - ultimately - your bottom line.

 And here's why.